syncfusion-content/windowsforms-docs/WindowsForms/QTP/GettingStarted.md

 To edit the test in Keyword view, you can perform any of the following actions:

-1. You can right-click any of the items listed under the Item header and choose one of the options available in the displayed menu as shown below.
+1. You can right-click any of the items listed under the Item header and choose one of the options available in the displayed menu.

 

 ![](GettingStarted_Images/EditingInKeyWordViewRightClick.jpeg)

-For example, clicking Cut in the menu will cause the row representing a user-action to be cut.
+For example, clicking Cut in the menu causes the row representing a user-action to be cut.
 You can then right-click on any other item and click Paste on the menu displayed.
 This causes the row to be pasted before the right-clicked item.

-**NOTE******
+**NOTE**

 All the items under the Item header are represented as a drop-down list.